andrewiggins/rfcs/extensibility-model.md

 Proposals

-- state: Generic property to hold any state for component model (e.g. class instance, function hook state, Vue-like compositions)
+- `state`: Generic property to hold any state for component model (e.g. class instance, function hook state, Vue-like compositions).
+We currently call this `_component`.
+Was thinking if we make it public perhaps renaming it to a smaller name like `state` might save us some bytes.
+If we are successful in abstracting the component model, we shouldn't actually use this property in core (except maybe in our minimal component impl like little-vdom).
-- cbs: Array of callbacks to invoke in commit phase
-- skip: An opaque value that signals to the diff that rerendering this internal should be skipped (see Bailout section below)
+- `skip`: An opaque value that signals to the diff that rerendering this internal should be skipped (see Bailout section below)

 To consider...

+- cbs: Array of callbacks to invoke in commit phase (Copied this from Preact, but maybe this is an implementation detail of the component extension?)
-- parent? - necessary for error handling
+- parent? - necessary for error handling I think
 - children? - necessary for things like Suspense?
 - dom? - not yet sure what the use case here is